On $\omega$-Strongly Measurable Cardinals: Introduction

 In the last part of this work, we prove a consistency result regarding strong measurability at successors of singular cardinals.
 Woodin (\cite{Woodin-SuitableExtendersI}) establishes the consistency of a successor of a singular cardinal $\lambda$, which is $\omega$-strong measurable cardinal in $\HOD$, from the large cardinal assumption $I_0$.
 Here, we prove a weaker consistency result from a weaker large cardinal assumption.

 \begin{theorem} Suppose that $\kappa < \lambda$ are cardinals, $\kappa$ is $\lambda$-supercompact and $\lambda$ is measurable.
 Then, there is a generic extension in which $\kappa$ is a singular cardinal of cofinality $\omega$, and $\lambda = \kappa^+$ is strongly measurable in $\HOD$ with respect to $S$, for some stationary subset $S \subseteq \lambda \cap \cof(\omega)$. \end{theorem} \bigskipamount \emph{A brief summary of this paper}.
-The rest of \textbf{this section} is devoted to reviewing preliminary results related to homogeneous forcings and their iterations, useful generalizations of the notion of $\omega$-strongly measurable cardinals in $\HOD$, and homogeneous iterations for changing cofinalities.
+In \textbf{section \ref{section:strong measurability}} we review some basic facts about strong measurability which will be central in the proof of the main theorem.
 In the following sections, we gradually develop the forcing methods used to prove our main results (Theorems \ref{THM1} and \ref{thm:singular.strong.meas}): In \textbf{section \ref{Sec-omega1}} we show how to obtain a model where $\omega_1$ is strongly measurable in $\HOD$ starting with a single measurable cardinal.
 The case of $\kappa = \omega_1$ is different from the general case as it does not require incorporating posets for changing cofinalities.
 It can also be seen as a warm-up for the general case.
 In \textbf{section \ref{Sec-Cforcing}} we further develop the ideas from the previous section and combine them with a suitable iteration for changing cofinalities.
 As a result, we establish the consistency of a strongly measurable cardinal which is a successor of an arbitrary regular cardinal $\lambda$, from the large cardinal assumption of $o(\kappa) = \lambda+1$.
 In \textbf{section \ref{Sec-PrikryEmbedding}} we introduce a method to construct a Prikry-type poset which is equivalent to the forcing from the previous section, and has a direct extension order that is $\lambda$-closed.
 This is utilized in \textbf{section \ref{Sec-Many}} to form iterations of the single cardinal forcing, thus obtaining models with many strongly measurable cardinals.
-Finally, in \textbf{section \ref{Sec:suc.of.sing}} we prove our theorem concerning successors of singular cardinals.
+In \textbf{section \ref{Sec:suc.of.sing}} we prove our theorem concerning successors of singular cardinals.
 The results of this section do not depend on the other sections past our preliminaries.